 - (a) The [Secretary of State] shall preside at the meeting of electors described in Section 7. - (b) The position of an elector not present to vote is vacant.
-The [Secretary of State] shall appoint an individual as a substitute elector to fill a vacancy as follows: - (1) if the alternate elector is present to vote, by appointing the alternate elector for the vacant position; - (2) if the alternate elector for the vacant position is not present to vote, by appointing an elector chosen by lot from among the alternate electors present to vote who were nominated by the same political party [or unaffiliated presidential candidate]; - (3) if the number of alternate electors present to vote is insufficient to fill any vacant position pursuant to paragraphs (1) and (2), by appointing any immediately available individual who is qualified to serve as an elector and chosen through nomination by and plurality vote of the remaining electors, including nomination and vote by a single elector if only one remains:
+The [Secretary of State] shall appoint an individual to fill a vacancy as follows: - (1) by appointing the alternate elector associated with the vacant position, if the alternate elector is present to vote;

-- (4) if there is a tie between at least two nominees for substitute elector in a vote conducted under paragraph (3), by appointing an elector chosen by lot from among those nominees; or - (5) if all elector positions are vacant and cannot be filled pursuant to paragraphs (1) through (4), by appointing a single presidential elector, with remaining vacant positions to be filled under paragraph (3) and, if necessary, paragraph (4). - (c) To qualify as a substitute elector under subsection (b), an individual who has not executed the pledge required under Section 4 shall execute the following pledge: "I agree to serve and to mark my ballots for President and Vice President consistent with the pledge of the individual to whose elector position I have succeeded.".

-Legislative Note: As with Sections 3 and 4, adjustment of this Section is required for any state where unpledged electors are permissible.
-For a state wishing to accommodate unpledged electors, the language of subsections (b)(2), (b)(3), and (c) could be changed to the following:
+1 (2) if the alternate elector described in paragraph (1) is not present to vote, by 2 appointing an elector chosen by lot from among the alternate electors present to vote who were 3 nominated by the same political party [or unaffiliated presidential candidate]; 4 (3) if the alternate electors present to vote are insufficient to fill any vacant 5 position pursuant to paragraphs (1) and (2), by appointing any immediately available individual 6 who is qualified to serve as an elector and chosen through a process of nomination by and a 7 plurality vote of the remaining electors, including nomination and vote by a single elector if only 8 one remains; 9 (4) if there is a tie among two or more candidates in a vote conducted under 10 paragraph (3), by appointing an elector chosen by lot from among those candidates; and 11 (5) if all elector positions are vacant and cannot be filled pursuant to paragraphs 12 (1) through (4), by appointing a single presidential elector, with remaining vacant positions to be 13 filled under paragraph (3) and paragraph (4), if necessary.
+14 (c) To qualify as a substitute elector under subsection (a), an individual who has not 15 executed the pledge required under Section 4 must execute the following pledge: "I agree to cast 16 my ballots for resident and Vice President consistent with the pledges of the individual to whose 17 elector position I have succeeded."
+18 19 20 Legislative Note : A number of states name the Secretary of State to preside at the meeting of electors, but states might opt for a different official.
+For that reason, Section 6 brackets the designation of the Secretary of State as the presiding officer.
+21 22 As with Sections 3 and 4, adjustment of this Section would be required for any state where unpledged electors might be permissible.